v3kt0r-87/Mesa-Turnip-Builder/README.md

 # Freedreno Turnip Builder 🚀

-Simple Bash script that aims to build a turnip driver as a Module for **MAGISK/KERNELSU**
+Simple Bash script that aims to build a turnip driver for **MAGISK/KERNELSU or EMULATOR**

 # What's New : 🔥